acedev488/react-mapbox-reactive/README.md

 3. `npm install`
 4. `npm run dev`

-Click anywhere on the map to drop a draggable marker; use the panel in the top-right to change the cities layer's color/radius/opacity live.
+Click anywhere on the map to drop a draggable marker; use the panel in the top-right to change the cities layer's color/radius/opacity live, switch base styles, or toggle the heatmap and the animated marker.

+## Testing

+`npm run test` runs the zustand store tests and the `diffKeys` unit tests (`vitest`).
+There's also a GitHub Actions workflow (`.github/workflows/ci.yml`) that runs lint, test, and build on every push.